cloudmesh-community/book/chapters/prg/python/cloudmesh/python-cmd5.md

                   -f      specify the file
             """
             print(arguments)
+            if arguments.FILE:
+               print("You have used file: ", arguments.FILE)
+            return ""

-An important difference to other CMD solutions is that our commands can leverage (besides the standard definition), docopts as a way to define the manual page.
+An important difference to other CMD solutions is that our commands can leverage (besides the standard definition), `docopts` as a way to define the manual page.
 This allows us to use arguments as dict and use simple if conditions to interpret the command.
-Using docopts has the advantage that contributors are forced to think about the command and its options and document them from the start.
+Using `docopts` has the advantage that contributors are forced to think about the command and its options and document them from the start.
 Previously we did not use but argparse and click.
 However we noticed that for our contributors both systems